Small-Business Ideas for a Post-Pandemic World

 Outdoor Event Planning

-Eventually, indoor gatherings will return, although maybe never in full and maybe never in quite the same way as you remember from before.
-After the ordeal of 2020, however, you can bet that plenty of people will prefer a fresh-air alternative when given the option.
+After the ordeal of 2020, you can bet that plenty of people will prefer a fresh-air alternative to indoor gatherings when given the option.

 That reality positions one post-COVID-19 business plan as an obvious opportunity waiting for someone to capitalize on it.